basecom/FixturesPlugin/docs/helpers/sales-channel.md

 ## getStorefrontSalesChannel

-The `getStorefrontSalesChannel` method returns the first sales channel of type `Storefront` or null if it does not exists.
+The `getStorefrontSalesChannel` method returns the first sales channel of type `Storefront`, or null if it does not exist.

 ```php
 <?php